mecvillarina/Vider/README.md

 # VIDER

 **Vider** is a social network and a XRPL-based NFT Creation and Marketplace Platform.
-As social networking platform, any users (often called **creators**) can socialize (by posting on their feeds about anything).
-As a NFT Creation/Marketplace Platfrom, creators can create, gift, sell, and buy NFTs.
+As social networking platform, any users (often called **creators**) can socialize (by posting on their feeds about daily activities).
+As a NFT Creation/Marketplace Platform, creators can create, gift, sell, and buy NFTs.

 ## FEATURES
 As a **creator**,